gassbanterr/orbiscast/README.md

   - The bot can be added following the portal instructions linked above.
 - Create a `.env` file in the project directory and fill in the required environment variables (see below).
 You can use the provided `.env.example` file as a template.

 _Note that in my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) as my IPTV provider.
-I'm not sure if it works with other providers, but it theoretically should._
+I'm not sure if it works with other providers, but it theoretically should.
+Also, this tool was not built or tested with a large number of channels in mind, so it may not work as expected if you overload it data._

 ### Docker